NAPUS PAC for Postmasters

 * Solicit funds for chapter events and area/district meetings.

-* In consultation with the NAPUS legislative assistant, implement creative contacts, correspondence and incentives.
+* In consultation with the NAPUS Director of Government Relations, implement creative contacts, correspondence and incentives.

 * Write a monthly PAC article for your chapter newsletter.

 * Maintain accurate records of all receipts in the chapter.

 * Make sure a complete PAC envelope is prepared for each contribution received (this is an FEC requirement).